Drona-Srivastava/Expense-Tracker/README.md

 # Expense-Tracker
-This is the expense tracker app.
+This is the expense tracker app.<br>
 It can log and save your entries for the expenses.
 It also shows the the balance based on your entries.
 The data you log in the app stays forever unless it is deleted from history as all the data is stored in local storage.